technokrat/vuexr/README.md

 4. Finally you have to copy the WebWorker module `worker.*.js` (e.g. `worker.7d65f39e.js`) file within the `node_modules/vuexr/assets/` folder into your public path under `/assets/`.
   The WebWorker can be thought of a script that is run in parallel in the background (to relieve the main thread).
-It contains a WebAssembly version of the computer vision library `OpenCV` (roughly 11 MB) which is loaded as soon as `<ar-view>` is shown the first time.
+It contains a WebAssembly version of the computer vision library `OpenCV` (roughly 11 MB) which is loaded as soon as `<ArView>` is shown the first time.
 As the WebWorker is run in parallel, the computer vision processing should not impact the overall app performance and responsivity.
   The WebWorker is imported by VueXR using